-CTR varies on the basis of your Visitor Profile
+CTR varies on the basis of your Visitor’s Profile

 Another group of readers is the one that is referred to your website or blog by another website.
 Such readers can choose any course of action, depending entirely on what the referrer is all about.
-However, most of the times, CTR is low for such readers.
-Therefore, do not expect too much from refered traffic.
+However, CTR is low for such readers mostly.
+Therefore, do not expect too much from referral traffic.

 What’s around the Ad unit?

-There are many design factors that can affect the CTR.
-You need to be very careful here though.
-You should not, in any case, draw extra attention on the ads by creating animated graphics or putting them inside a obtrusively colored box.
-This will only lead to an account ban.
-However, there are many Adsense publishers out there who have developed some subtle, clever ways to draw the attention of their readers towards the ads.
+There are also many design related factors that can affect the CTR.
+Publishers need to be careful to not draw extra attention to the ads by creating animated graphics or putting them inside an obtrusively colored box, as this can lead to banning of their account.

-One important technique that does not break any Adsense TOS is to utilize the areas around your advertisements to your advantage.
-However, Stats have shown that advertisements perform far better on a clear, white background and white space around them.
-Why don’t you test between different designs, and see what happens?
+One important technique that does not break any Adsense TOS is to utilize areas around your advertisements to your advantage.

 Placement/Location of the advertisements